tc39/proposals/README.md

 Proposals that are Stage 1 and above must be transferred to [the TC39 GitHub organization](https://github.com/tc39) for discoverability and archival purposes.
 To onboard a proposal that lives outside the TC39 organization:

 1. Transfer your repository to the [@tc39-transfer](http://github.com/tc39-transfer) organization
-  - if you are a TC39 delegate, but not an admin in that organization, please contact @LJHarb
+  - if you are a TC39 delegate, but not an admin in that organization, please contact [@LJHarb](https://github.com/ljharb)
-2. @bterlson or @littledan will transfer your repository to the TC39 organization the next chance they get.
+2. [@bterlson](https://github.com/bterlson), [@littledan](https://github.com/littledan), or [@leobalter](https://github.com/leobalter) will transfer your repository to the TC39 organization the next chance they get.

 Note that as part of the onboarding process your repository name may be normalized.
 Don't worry, repo redirects will continue to work - although Github Pages redirects will be broken (please update your links!).